A systematic study of super-Eddington layers in the envelopes of massive stars: Introduction

 \section{Introduction}

 Stars more massive than about 9\Msun{} are key to several astrophysical processes.
-During their lives, they enrich their surroundings with ionising flux and nuclear processed material while altering the dynamics of their host systems.
-At the end of their lives, these massive stars again expel copious amount of radiation and metal-rich matter in the form of supernovae, leaving behind compact remnants: neutron stars and black holes.
+During their lives, they enrich their surroundings with ionizing flux and nuclear-processed material while altering the dynamics of their host systems.
+At the end of their lives, these massive stars again expel a copious amount of radiation and metal-rich matter in the form of supernovae, leaving behind compact remnants: neutron stars and black holes.
 Furthermore, mergers of these compact remnants result in gravitational wave \citep[][]{Abbott:2016,Abbott:2017NSmerger} emission and can also lead to the formation of rare elements \citep[][]{Kasen2017}.
 Therefore, a better understanding of how these stars evolve is crucial in comprehending their contribution to the evolution of star clusters and galaxies.

-The evolution of massive stars is typically modelled using one-dimensional (1D) stellar evolution codes.
+The evolution of massive stars is typically modeled using one-dimensional (1D) stellar evolution codes.
 In the last few decades, these stellar evolution codes have progressed a lot and so has our understanding of massive stars.
 Together with the advances in our observing capabilities \citep[][]{Evans:2011,Simon-Diaz2015IACOB,Wade2014MiMes,Abbott:2016}, the development of sophisticated numerical methods for simulating physical processes and newer input data in the form of opacity tables and nuclear reaction rates has led to the development of modern and improved stellar structure and evolution codes \citep[][]{Langer:2012, Ekstroem2020}.

 Even with these new capabilities, 1D modeling of massive stars is limited by a number of approximations.
-Several evolutionary properties of massive stars such as the mass-loss rates \citep{Smith:2014,Renzo:2017}, nuclear reaction rates \citep{Heger:2002,Fields:2018} and rotation \citep[][]{Heger:2000a,Maeder2009} remain uncertain.
-The high mass of these stars makes it feasible for sophisticated physical process to operate in these stars but their short lives makes it difficult to obtain observational constraints.
+Several evolutionary properties of massive stars such as mass-loss rates \citep{Smith:2014,Renzo:2017}, nuclear reaction rates \citep{Heger:2002,Fields:2018},\LEt{ A\&A uses the serial (Oxford) comma between three or more items in a list to avoid confusion.
+Also use commas after introductory sentences of three or more words.
+Commas are not necessary between just two parallel items in a sentence.} and rotation \citep[][]{Heger:2000a,Maeder2009} remain uncertain.
+The high mass of these stars makes it feasible for \LEt{ or "for sophisticated physical processes".}\action{changed "to sophisticated physical processes"} sophisticated physical processes to operate in these stars, but their short lives makes it difficult to obtain observational constraints.